Genesis 49:29-33. Jacob, as he was about to die, blessed his 12 Sons.

 Jacob was the younger brother of Esau.

-Jacob in Hebrew means: the supplanter then after an encounter with God his character and attitude were transformed, this included a name change to Israel which means in Hebrew The Prince of God.
+Jacob in Hebrew means: the supplanter.
+Then, after an encounter with God, his character and attitude were transformed and this included a name change to Israel, which means in Hebrew The Prince of God.